Newark Transit Hub: History

 Prior to the construction of the Newark Transit Hub, DART First State buses serving Newark made several stops along the streets of downtown Newark, contributing to traffic congestion.
 As a result, the Newark Transit Hub was planned in order to consolidate the bus stops into a centralized location to allow for easier transfers and to reduce congestion along streets.
 On March 24, 2008, construction began on the Newark Transit Hub.
 Construction of the transit hub cost $1.2 million and was funded 80 percent by the federal government and 20 percent by the state government.
 DART First State buses began serving the Newark Transit Hub in June 2008, with the routing of several bus routes modified as a result of the bus terminal opening.
 A formal opening ceremony for the Newark Transit Hub was held on August 21, 2008, with Delaware Department of Transportation secretary Carolann Wicks, Newark Mayor Vance A. Funk III, State Senator Liane Sorenson, State Representatives John Kowalko and Terry Schooley, and Newark City Council member Doug Tuttle in attendance.

 Services

-There are seven local bus routes operated by DART First State that connect the Newark Transit Hub to points in New Castle County.
-The Route 6 bus connects the transit hub to the Wilmington train station in Wilmington via Delaware Route 2 (Kirkwood Highway).
+There are five local bus routes operated by DART First State that connect the Newark Transit Hub to points in New Castle County.
+The Route 6 bus connects the transit hub to the Wilmington train station in Wilmington via Delaware Route 2.
 The Route 33 bus connects the transit hub with the Christiana Mall and downtown Wilmington.
-The Route 46 bus connects the transit hub to Glasgow.
+The Route 46 bus connects the transit hub to Glasgow and Middletown.
 The Route 53 bus connects the Newark Transit Hub to the DMV in Delaware City.
-The Route 55 bus links the transit hub with the Christiana Mall via Old Baltimore Pike, with limited service to downtown Wilmington.
-Cecil Transit serves the Newark Transit Hub along the Route 4 bus, which runs along a loop route providing service to and from Elkton, Maryland.
-The City of Newark and the University of Delaware operate the UNICITY community circulator bus, which stops along Main Street near the Newark Transit Hub.
+The Route 55 bus links the transit hub with the Christiana Mall via Old Baltimore Pike.
+Cecil Transit's Route 4, which runs along a loop route providing service to and from Elkton, Maryland, also serves the Newark Transit Hub.